00sapo/ask-llm.py/prompt-lib/literature-exploration.md

   "properties": {
     "relevance": {
       "type": "boolean",
-      "description": "Indicates whether the paper is using visual transformer/attention for OCR."
+      "description": "Indicates whether the paper is using vision transformer/attention for OCR."
     }
   },
   "required": [